BOOKSFASHIONHOME DECOR

 Practice Makes Perfect by Sarah Adams

-Annie Walker loves her life in Rome, Kentucky - with one notable exception.
-Her dating skills are…nonexistent.
-Thanks to her shy personality and her tendency to wax poetic about horticulture and her flower shop, Annie has yet to find the right guy.
-So when the hot bodyguard of Annie’s brother’s fiancee offers to help her practice dating for his short stint in the states, she agrees.
-It seems like the perfect no-strings-attached way to work out her dating jitters.
-But of course…strings become attached.
-The floral-heavy setting and charming small-town characters make this the perfect spring cottagecore book.
+Annie Walker loves her life in Rome, Kentucky – with one notable exception.
+Thanks to her shy personality and her tendency to wax poetic about horticulture, Annie has yet to find the right guy.
+So when the hot bodyguard of Annie’s brother’s fiancée offers to help her practice dating, it seems like the perfect way to work out her dating jitters.
+But of course, hijinks ensue.
+The floral-heavy setting and charming small town make this a perfect spring cottagecore book.

 The Undertaking of Hart and Mercy by Megan Bannen

 A lonely, grumpy marshal, and an overstretched undertaker take up a secret correspondence in the strange world of Tanria.
 In real life, Hart and Mercy hate each other.
-They know exactly how to scrape the tenderest parts of each others’ patience.
-But when Hart writes a desperate letter and sends it into the void, he gets one equally as tender and vulnerable back.
-It’s a little more on the goblincore edge of things than cottagecore, but in a charming, Pushing Daisies meets You’ve Got Mail meets Ocean at the End of the Lane way.
+But when Hart writes a desperate letter and sends it into the void, he gets one equally as tender back.
+It’s a little more goblincore than cottagecore, but in a charming, Pushing Daisies meets You’ve Got Mail meets Ocean at the End of the Lane way.

 Spectred Isle by K.J.
 Charles

-Archaeologist Saul Lazenby is still battered by the Great War.
-He’s retreated to the English countryside and the employ of a wealthy, eccentric man who wants Saul to chase down his far-fetched notions of magical artifacts.
+Saul Lazenby is still battered by the Great War.
+He’s retreated to the English countryside and the employ of a wealthy, eccentric man who wants Saul to chase down his far-fetched notions.
 Along the way, Saul keeps crossing paths with Randolph Glyde, an arcanist who seems to know more about magic than he should.
-Each a little prickly and bruised, they must learn to trust each other if they’re going to combat the evil forces unleashed by the war.
-Taking place mostly in spring in the English countryside, the book is rife with English history, charming imagery, and tender romance.
+Taking place mostly in spring in the English countryside, the book is rife with gothic imagery, and tender romance.

 The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows

-After a very different war, Juliet Ashton is casting about for the subject of her next book.
+After WWII, Juliet Ashton is casting about for the subject of her next book.
 When a young man from the island of Guernsey reaches our to her, her interest in their their correspondence grows more tender than she expected.
 She begins writing to everyone in his “Potato Peel Pie” society, and eventually feels compelled to meet them all in person.
 This little gem of a book will captivate you in a quiet way, one letter at a time.

 Act Your Age, Eve Brown by Talia Hibbert

-Cheerful, Chaotic, effervescent Eve Brown has gone maaaaaybe a little too far after she ruins a wedding.
-Her mother gives her an ultimatum: it’s time to grow up.
-When she goes to interview for an open chef position at a quaint B&B, it seems her rein of chaos will continue after the owner breaks his arm…because she hit him with her car.
-Now with a broken arm and an understaffed establishment he has no choice but to let her help him.
-With its charming grumpy-sunshine romance, and the quaint pastoral setting, this book basically defines modern-day cottagecore.
+Cheerful, chaotic, Eve has gone too far after she ruins a wedding.
+It’s time to grow up.
+When she interviews for an open chef position at a quaint B&B, the chaos continues after the owner breaks his arm… because she hit him with her car.
+Woefully understaffed, he has no choice but to let her help him.
+With an lovely grumpy-sunshine romance, and a quaint pastoral setting, this book basically defines modern-day cottagecore.

 The Switch by Beth O’Leary

-Open a dictionary, and you’ll see Leena Cotton’s name next to “overworked perfectionist.”
-When she blows a big presentation, her boss essentially forces her to take a 2-month sabbatical from her high-powered career.
-Meanwhile, her grandmother Eileen wants love, and doesn’t have many prospects in her small Yorkshire village.
-Each sees an opportunity to get what they want, so they swap places.
-This book goes a bit deeper than most romances - Leena must reconcile with her mother who’s still reeling from Leena’s sister’s death.
+Open a dictionary, and you’ll see Leena’s name next to “overworked perfectionist.”
+When she blows a big presentation, her boss forces her to take a break.
+Meanwhile, her grandmother Eileen wants love, and can’t see many options in her small Yorkshire village.
+So, they swap places.
+This book goes a bit deeper than most romances – Leena must reconcile with her grieving mother.
 However, the quaint setting and lovable characters round out the emotional depth.

 The Duke and I by Julia Quinn

 The decade when King George III’s brother acted as crown regent has remained one of the most memorable times in British culture.
-Thanks to authors like Jane Austen and the Brontë sisters, its social mores live immortalized in literature.
 The first novel in the acclaimed Bridgerton series, The Duke and I follows young Daphne Bridgerton as she falls in love with the handsome, reclusive duke who’s the talk of the social season.
-Charming, scintillating, frivolous, the entire series has delightful characters, beautiful settings, and fun writing.
+Scintillating and frivolous, the series has delightful characters, beautiful settings, and fun writing.

 Cozy Mystery Cottagecore Books